-QSIU. any other type of rate advantage over the Federal group?
+QS10.
+Did either of the SSSGs receive any type of discount, or any other type of rate advantage over the Federal group?
 (Note that we interpret an industry factor less than 1.0 as a discount factor)

 [] YES

 [] NO

 If Yes, explain what kind of discount or rate advantage the SSSG received.

 If Yes, did you apply the discount to the Federal group?

 [] YES

 [] NO

 If No, please do so.